A Family of Independent Variable Eddington Factor Methods with Efficient Preconditioned Iterative Solvers: Results

+where $C = \max_{K_e \in \meshT} C_e$ with $C_e$ the condition number of the Jacobian matrix for element $K_e$.
+For the triple point mesh, $C=169$. \resp[blue][br2stab]{Note that the BR2 method was stable on the triple point mesh without modifying the parameter $\eta$.
+This is an example where the increased assembly cost of the BR2 method provides additional robustness compared to the IP method.} \resp[orange][jcond]{However, we have found that this heuristic for scaling the penalty parameter is effective for ensuring stability of the IP VEF method on many meshes with varying levels of distortion.}

 Table \ref{tab:tdl_3point} shows the number of fixed-point iterations without Anderson acceleration required to converge to a tolerance of $10^{-6}$ for the four VEF variants as $\epsilon \rightarrow 0$.
-Fixed-point convergence is shown when one, two, and three partial transport inversions are applied per fixed-point iteration.
-While one sweep per fixed-point iteration required more iterations than the equivalent orthogonal-mesh problem, especially for large values of $\epsilon$, the three sweep per fixed-point iteration option had similar convergence properties to its orthogonal-mesh counterpart.
-This suggests the iterative slow-down can be attributed to the inexact sweep.
+Fixed-point convergence is shown when one, two, and three lagged transport sweeps are applied per fixed-point iteration.
+Here, lagged transport sweep refers to inverting the streaming and collision operator using lagged information on reentrant faces.
+While one lagged sweep per fixed-point iteration required more iterations than the equivalent orthogonal-mesh problem, especially for large values of $\epsilon$, the three lagged sweeps per fixed-point iteration option had similar convergence properties to its orthogonal-mesh counterpart.
+This suggests the iterative slow-down can be attributed to the approximate sweep. \resp[blue][effsweeps]{While performing more lagged sweeps per fixed-point iteration did improve iterative efficiency, efficiency was not improved to the point that the total number of lagged sweeps was reduced.
+That is, the three-sweep option, which converged in the fewest iterations, performed the most lagged sweeps.}

+\resp[orange]{Lineouts of the solutions are provided in Fig.~\ref{fig:3p_lineout} to demonstrate that a non-trivial solution was obtained even on the distorted triple point mesh.
+The solutions have non-physical, non-monotonic oscillations due to imprinting of the severely distorted mesh.
+We present the solutions generated by the one sweep per fixed-point iteration option only as the two and three sweep options converged to equivalent solutions. }